 Your gymnast could work their kips, casting, circling skills and squat-ons.
 Also, your gymnast could work on conditioning skills, like pull-ups and leg lifts.
 Working on those conditioning skills will help make your gymnast stronger, which will eventually make their skills better as well.

 Here’s where you can get the Junior Bar Pro:

 Bars for Team Level Gymnasts

-If you have a gymnast that is on a team level and is learning how to jump to the high bar, the getting the 5-in-1 bar system from Tumbl Trak might be the best idea.
+If you have a gymnast that is on a team level and is learning how to jump to the high bar, then getting the 5-in-1 bar system might be the best idea.
 With that bar set, it is possible to set the bars far apart and at different heights so your gymnast can go from low bar to high bar.

 Jumping to the high bar can be nerve-wracking for a young gymnast.
 If they have the 5-in-1 Bar System, they could practice their jumping on a lower bar setting and by doing so, your gymnast can gain confidence and go to practice ready to take on the real thing.

 Here’s where you can get the 5-in-1 Bar System:

 With Tumbl Trak, they give options on whether you want to buy only a bar or a bar plus mat package.
 Their packages include mats to go under the bar.
 It may be cheaper to buy their package rather than buying the mats separately.

 Having the mats is a necessity.
 It would be safer for your gymnast to have a mat because if they fell you would not want them to get hurt.
 Having the mats under the bar will give you and your gymnast’s coaches some peace of mind.